CppUsergroupZentralschweiz/mull-workshop/README.md

     > make rose

-Use mutation testing for guidance in finding test cases.
+Use mutation testing for guidance on finding test cases.

 ## References